stefaniecg/stefaniecg.github.io/bib_dis/main.md

 It is done in a group setting, minimum group size is two.
 This tool intends to take people from the stage of unbelief _'lost'_ to (at the least) the next stage of _'connected Lost'_ (in the arrow_chart [Figure 2](#arrow_chart)).
 The bible discovery will have 5 initial sessions, called the [Alef discovery](#alef-discovery).
-We assume it is easier for someone to consider going through a small number of sessions, therefore we propose 5 initial sessions.
+We assume it is easier for someone to consider going through a small number of sessions, therefore we have proposed 5 initial sessions.
 Either way the bible discovery can be stoped at any point in time and there are no strings attached, it is just a friendly invitation to know more about God.
 If we succeed to go through the initial Alef discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
 Each session will have a topic and a central question we want to answer with the group by reading specific verses of scripture.